A global map of how Field Notes, operational patterns, and Doctrine entries connect across the site.

 Pattern-Matching as Operational Knowledge: Why Expertise Requires Documentation

-- Doctrine 05: Innovation Must Live at the Edge, Not in the Center
+- Doctrine 05: Innovation Emerges at the Edge, but the Center Must Protect It

 - Doctrine 01: Federation vs Integration in Mission Networks

-- Doctrine 14: Technical Debt Is a Leadership Signal, Not a Coding Failure
+- Doctrine 14: Technical Debt Is Often a Leadership Signal, Not Merely a Coding Failure

 - Doctrine 06: A Two-Lane System Protects Stability and Enables Evolution